The law is a deeply complex subject. And I know virtually nothing about it. Which is why I need a little help from you with the subject material.

 - We’ve already met your first-year associates: Each year, tens of thousands of 1Ls enter law school.
 Those students are also taking advantage of the fact that the ABA Law Student Division is now free to join.
 They’re going to be looking at law firms as well as other places where they can practice.
 This is a great forum for you to introduce yourself to them and why they should consider you.

-- Career development: Before the Bar is one of many places that can help a lawyer establish their credibility and expertise.
+- Career development: Student Lawyer is one of many places that can help a lawyer establish their credibility and expertise.
 Your digital footprint can help you get hired, make a move, or set out into private practice.
 And contributing to us is another way to build your personal brand.

 - Your organization is working on something important: Are you working on saving Public Service Loan Forgiveness?
 So are we.
 Maybe you’re trying to change the demographics of the industry by bringing more women and minorities into the ranks of managing partners, general counsel, or the judiciary.
 We want to help.
 Or is access to justice important to you?
 That knowledge needs to be shared.